BerkeleyLab/fiats/doc/joss/paper.md

 [Fiats](https://go.lbl.gov/fiats) provides a platform for research on the training and deployment of neural-network surrogate models for computational science.
 Fiats also supports exploring, advancing, and combining functional, object-oriented, and parallel programming patterns in Fortran 2023 [@fortran2023].
 As such, the Fiats name has dual expansions: ``Functional inference and training for surrogates'' or ``Fortran inference and training for science.''
-Fiats inference functions are `pure` and thus suitable for invocation inside Fortran's loop-level parallelism construct: `do concurrent`.
+Fiats inference functions are `pure` and therefore suitable for invocation inside Fortran's loop-level parallelism construct: `do concurrent`.
 Fiats training procedures center around a `do concurrent` construct with a Fortran 2023 parallel reduction.
 Several compilers can automatically parallelize `do concurrent` on Central Processing Units (CPUs) or Graphics Processing Units (GPUs).
 Fiats thus aims to achieve performance portability through standard language mechanisms.